VladRassokhin/intellij-annotations-instrumenter-maven-plugin/README.md

-intellij-annotations-instrumenter-maven-plugin
+IntelliJ IDEA annotations instrumenter maven plugin
 ==============================================

-IntelliJ IDEA annotations instrumenter maven plugin
+# NOTE: This plugin is discontinued and no longer maintained, development is done at https://github.com/osundblad/intellij-annotations-instrumenter-maven-plugin .
+Please use that version instead.

 Usage
 ==============================================